temarusanov/shelf/packages/events/README.md

 # Events

 Package allows you to inject events provider and switch it when you want.
 For example you have application with a lot of modules communicating with each other.
-If you make communication between your modules using integration layer you would probably love this package
+If you make communication between your modules using integration/infrastructure/usecases layer you would probably love this package

 ## Supported providers

-- RxJs
+- EventEmitter
 - NATS

 ## Installation